This Day In Music: September 10

 September 10, 1995 ~ Constantinos Tsobanoglou, commonly known as amapiano, Afrobeat, Afro pop singer, rapper Costa Titch, born in Mbombela, South Africa ~ Known for hits such as Nkalakatha, Activate, Ayeye, and Big Flexa.
 Notably collaborated with Senegalese-American rapper Akon on a remix of the latter.
 Tsobanoglou passed away at age 27 after collapsing on stage while performing at the Ultra South Africa music festival in Johannesburg ~ Tsobanoglou passed away in 2023

 September 10, 1986 ~ Singer, songwriter Ashley Monroe born in Knoxville, Tennessee, USA ~ As a solo artist known for songs such as Satisfied and I Don't Want To, the latter featuring Ronnie Dunn.
 One third of the Pistol Annies, alongside Miranda Lambert and Angaleena Presley.
-As a backup singer Monroe can be heard on songs by Will Hoge (Goodnight Goodbye), Cory Morrow (More Than Perfect), Andrea Glass (North Wind), Wade Bowen (If We Ever Make It Home), Josh Kelley (Georgia Clay), and others
+As a backup singer Monroe can be heard on songs by Will Hoge (Goodnight Goodbye), Cory Morrow (More Than Perfect), Andrea Glass (North Wind), Wade Bowen (If We Ever Make It Home), and Josh Kelley (Georgia Clay)

 September 10, 1984 ~ James Young, commonly known as swing trombonist, songwriter Trummy Young, passed away in San Jose, California, USA ~ Closely associated with Louis Armstrong.
 Also worked with Jimmie Lunceford, Benny Goodman, Charlie Parker, Dizzy Gillespie, Clyde Hart, Buck Clayton, Billy May, Mildred Bailey, Chris Barber, and others.
 Co-wrote T'Ain't What You Do It's The Way That You Do It, a hit for both Lunceford and Ella Fitzgerald, and Traveling Light which was recorded with Billie Holiday ~ Young was born in 1912